phenomlab/announce/README.md

 # Announce

 A [Flarum](http://flarum.org) extension.
-Make an announcement appear above the discussions list.
+Make an announcement appear at the top of your forum.

 ### Installation